-The quickest, most efficient way to request prior authorization is via the Interactive Care Reviewer (ICR) on our secure provider website Availity at Availity.com.
-You can register for ICR access through Availity.
-The ICR offers a streamlined and efficient experience for providers requesting inpatient and outpatient medical behavioral health services for Anthem members.
-Providers can also use this tool to inquire about previously submitted requests regardless of how they were submitted (phone, fax, ICR, or another online tool).
-The ICR can be accessed under Authorizations and Referrals on Availity for the following capabilities:
+The quickest, most efficient way to request prior authorization is to use our secure provider website Availity, and/or the Interactive Care Reviewer (ICR) via Availity at https://Availity.com.
+Availity offers a streamlined and efficient experience for providers requesting inpatient and outpatient medical and behavioral health services for Anthem members.
+Providers can also use these tools to inquire about previously submitted requests regardless of how they were submitted (phone, fax, Availity, or ICR via Availity, or another online tool).
+The Availity Prior Authorization tools and/or the ICR can be accessed under Authorizations and Referrals on Availity for the following capabilities:

 - Initiate preauthorization requests online, eliminating the need to fax.
-ICR allows detailed text, photo images, and attachments to be submitted along with your request. - Review requests previously submitted via phone, fax, ICR, or another online tool. - Instant accessibility from almost anywhere, including after business hours. - Utilize the dashboard to provide a complete view of all utilization management requests with real time status updates. - Real-time results for some common procedures. - Enhanced analytics that can provide immediate authorizations for certain higher levels of care - Increased efficiency so that the use of fax is no longer needed.
+ICR allows detailed text, photo images, and attachments to be submitted along with your request. - Review requests previously submitted via phone, fax, ICR, or another online tool. - Instant accessibility from almost anywhere, including after business hours. - Utilize the dashboard to provide a complete view of all utilization management requests with real-time status updates. - Real-time results for some common procedures. - Enhanced analytics that can provide immediate authorizations for certain higher levels of care. - Increased efficiency so that the use of fax is no longer needed.

-For an optimal experience with the ICR, use a browser that supports 128-bit encryption.
+For an optimal experience with Availity/the ICR, use a browser that supports 128-bit encryption.
 This includes Microsoft Edge, Internet Explorer 11, Chrome, Firefox, or Safari.
 The website will be updated as additional functionality and lines of business are added throughout the year.